mansong/stream-adventure/exercises/meet_pipe/QUIZ.md

 Your program is basically the same idea, but instead of `'data.txt'`, the filename comes from `process.argv[2]` and you should pipe to stdout, not stderr.

+To verify your `program.js` against the expected output, do:

+`node program.js data.txt`

+or press the Submit button.